 To learn more about the Evans Scholars Foundation and the Western Golf Association, visit the website: www.westerngolfassociation.com.

-The caddie application process is now closed for 2018, it will re-open February of 2019.
+The caddie application is now closed, it will re-open February 2020.